anelad/ANActionSheetController/README.md

 # Need to knows

 - You should set at least 1 action!
 - Considering action sheets higher than the screen size (especially on landscape phone screen) I used UIScrollView.
-If you have a better solution, please contact me at [info@ardaucpinar.com](mailto:info@ardaucpinar.com) or implement and create a pull request.
+If you have a better solution, please open asn issue.
 - Due to view hiearchy, background colors you set may not look like as expected.
 For example; if you set seperator to `blue` and buttonSeperator to `clear`, button seperators will be seen as `blue`.

+# Communication

+If you need help open an issue.
+If you found a bug, open an issue.
+If you want to contribute, submit a pull request.

+# License

+ANActionSheetController is released under the MIT license.
+See [LICENSE](LICENSE) for details.